 - You isolate yourself or limit your daily activities because you are afraid of panicking.

-If you have suicidal thoughts and fear for your safety, or that of people around you, see the Preventing suicide page.
+Distress and suffering may be very severe for a person with panic disorder and for their family and friends.
+If you have suicidal thoughts and fear for your safety or that of people around you, see the page Recognizing signs of distress and preventing suicide.
 You will find further information on help and resources available.

-Panic disorder has no single cause.
-A combination of several factors results in the onset of the disorder.
+Panic disorder has no clear identified cause.
+Often, it is a combination of several factors that results in the onset of the signs and symptoms of panic disorder.
 These factors can be biological, hereditary, individual or environmental.
-See the anxiety disorder information page to learn more about the risk factors of anxiety disorders.
+See the page Anxiety disorder to learn more about the risk factors of anxiety disorders.